 Yes.
 Applicants for a first or second Work and Holiday visa must be at least 18 but not have turned 31 years of age at the time of lodging the application.

-Information about applying for a subclass 462 Work and Holiday visa is available on the Department of Immigration and Border Protection website at: http://www.border.gov.au/Trav/Visa-1/462-.
-A checklist for Singapore applicants can be found on the Australian Visa Application Centre’s (AVAC) website: www.vfsglobal.com/australia/singapore.
+Information about applying for a subclass 462 Work and Holiday visa is available on the Department of Home Affairs website at: www.homeaffairs.gov.au/Trav/Visa-1/462-.

 Further general information can be found on the website of the Department of Immigration and Border Protection at: Work and Holiday visa (subclass 462)

-Australians will be able to apply for a Work and Holiday visa to Singapore from 1 August 2017.
-The annual limit for Australians will also be 500.
+Australians are able to apply for a Work and Holiday visa to Singapore.
+The annual limit for Australians is 500.

 Evidence of high school matriculation in Singapore is sufficient to meet the functional English requirement.